-The State has an identity driven, risk-aligned information security program that closely aligns with the tenants of Zero-Trust.
+The State's identity driven, risk-aligned information security program, reinvested in privileged access management solution to boost its protection of administrator accounts.
+This further enhances its Zero-trust aligned cybersecurity strategy.
+The solution not only automates administrator password changes but requires multifactor authentication to acquire or use any account with administrative privileges.
 The security program leverages a blend of managed services and internal cybersecurity staff to maintain strong cybersecurity controls across the state's computing environment, as well as comprehensive visibility into all communications and threats across the state.
 The information security program has functions that extend from enterprise security operations to risk management and governance functions that ensure its persistent continuity of services through any disaster.

-Delaware's centrally managed cyber security team provides 24x7, 365 threat detection and response capabilities that comprise external managed monitoring services and a dedicated security operations center staff with the necessary industry leading tools.
+Delaware has a centrally managed cyber security team that provides 24x7, 365 threat detection and response capabilities, and leverages external managed monitoring services and a dedicated security operations center staff with industry leading tools.
 The team continuously monitors threat intelligence sources to proactively prevent and mitigate cyber incidents.
 Delaware has a highly segmented network that ensures that any cyber incident would have a very limited blast radius.
 Application DMZs have restricted internal communications and pre-approved whitelisted internet communications only.
-State computers are equipped with an industry leading endpoint detection and response (EDR) solution with artificial intelligence (AI) and machine learning (ML) capabilities to better detect even zero-day attacks against the state.
+State computers are equipped with an industry leading endpoint detection and response (EDR) solution with artificial intelligence (AI) and machine learning (ML) capabilities to better detect attacks against the state, including zero-day attacks.
 The State's cyber security risk management program encompasses employee training, vulnerability scanning, simulated phishing campaigns, web application security with vulnerability shielding and targeted third-party penetration assessments.
-Vendors that interface with the State's systems are governed by a central risk management program that reviews 3rd party relationships; before, during and after their engagement with state.
-Each vendor that interacts with state data or connects with state computing components must have an executed Data Usage Terms and Conditions agreement and or Cloud terms and conditions based on the level of engagement.
+Vendors that interface with the State's systems are governed by a central risk management program that reviews 3rd party relationships before, during, and after their engagement with state.
+Each vendor that interacts with state data or connects with state computing components must have an executed Data Usage Terms and Conditions agreement and/or Cloud terms and conditions based on the level of engagement.
 The State maintains a strong business continuity and disaster recovery program designed to ensure a sustained computing service.
 The security program also has a statewide cyber insurance policy.